I’ve been a literary translator since 2008. My working languages are English, French and Italian (native speaker).

 From October 2013 to December 2015 I was in the national board of secretaries of S.Trad.E.
 Sindacato Traduttori Editoriali (Literary Translators’ Union), and I am an ordinary member of the Associazione Italiana Traduttori e Interpreti (AITI) (Association of Translators and Interpreters) since 2011.

-Furthermore, since 2007 I am a member of AISCLI (Association for the Study of English-speaking Cultures), ANDA (Association of Anglistics Lecturers), and ISHS (International Society for Humor Studies).
+Furthermore, since 2007 I have been a member of AISCLI (Association for the Study of English-speaking Cultures), ANDA (Association of Anglistics Lecturers), and ISHS (International Society for Humor Studies).

 In 2012 I translated Consigli a un aspirante scrittore, a selection of essays and diary entries by Virginia Woolf (for BUR publishers), and monographs and articles for Il Mulino publishing house and the Rivista del Mulino, for 451 / La Rivista dei Libri and for Cluster | City, Design, Innovation, an online review of architecture and urban planning.